Thursday, November 21, 2024

 Letizia is kind of the movie’s monster, but she is also a catalyst for a lot of unease and drama.
 In her own way, with her advances, and apparent magic spells, towards everyone in the household, revving up some serious sexual tension, she’s essentially turning several characters against one another, making the women hysterical and the men confused (and terrified at one point).
 She’s here to unsettle.
 She is shameless, but it’s not necessarily because she is taking charge of her sexual freedom or demonstrating what sexual liberation looks like; it’s more for a vague and insidious agenda.
 Older men and women seem to lose themselves around her.
 It isn’t always their fault since she does sinfully tempt them before rebuffing them, laughing as she rudely humiliates them for daring to receive her advances.
 (Watch for an amusing moment when Letizia briefly transforms into a werewolf to scare off the butler.
 It worked as an effective jump-scare for me more than once.)

-Letizia can also remotely cast some kind of spell, usually by channeling energy into photographs, that puts Micaela into a confused state of hyperarousal, so that she offers herself at different times to the butler Giovanni, her husband, or even the maid Giselle.
+Letizia can also remotely cast some kind of spell, usually by channeling energy into photographs, that puts Micaela into an entranced state of hyperarousal, so that she offers herself at different times to the butler Giovanni, her husband, or even the maid Giselle.
 It’s a trance, so that when the spell is broken and Micaela comes to, she ends up indignant regarding her own sexual behavior, getting hysterically mean to the other person she came on to, blaming them for taking advantage of her and a host of additional problems.
 Someone is also off-screen snapping photos every time Micaela or Marcello commit sexual transgressions.

 The only person Letizia seduces to fully make love, without rebuffing them, is her aunt’s husband Marcello.
-This occurs after she comes home late at night following some kind of highly suggestive off-camera initiation ritual that her mob of new hippie friends push and drag her off to.
+This occurs after she comes home late one night following some kind of highly suggestive off-camera initiation ritual that her mob of new hippie friends push and drag her off to.
 She comes home in a non-responsive state, possibly traumatized or maybe on drugs, but she ends up pulling Marcello in when he shows concern, placing his hand over her breasts.
 It’s like a kind of horny spell she’s under that also rubs off on Marcello leading to their affair that the hidden photographer also captures, assumedly for scandalous reasons.

 After sleeping with her, Marcello maintains a fondness for Letizia, but he also feels awkward, which is most apparent when she pulls him to the dance floor with a much younger crowd in one of the film’s night club scenes.
 He tends to regard himself as too busy and professional to be hanging around Letizia and her younger crowd of friends.
 She compliments him and assures him she enjoyed their affair and was not high when she took him.
 He seems mildly flattered but also uneasy.
 She’s trying to awaken him and to help him understand the youth culture of the era better by sleeping with him and convincing him to buy a motorcycle.
 Since she’s diabolical, it should be obvious that this isn’t the generous and altruistic midlife crises support we might think it is.